Contaminated Work Environments

 Housekeeping staff and others can be exposed to blood or other potentially infectious material (OPIM) through contaminated work environments.

 OSHA requires clean and sanitary work environments to prevent contact with blood or OPIM.
 The employer must determine and implement

 an appropriate written schedule for cleaning and decontamination methods.

-This written schedule must be based on the following:
+This written schedule should be based on the following factors:

 - location within the facility